Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: The optimal , and

 Therefore, the range restricted Hermitian definite pair (\ref{pair2}) has exactly {\em one} positive eigenvalue, and the other eigenvalues are {\em zeros}.
-By (\ref{bmatrix}), the eigenvalues $\mu$ of the matrix pair (\ref{pair2}) are identical to those of the standard rank one Hermitian matrix
+By (\ref{bmatrix}), the eigenvalues $\mu$ of the matrix pair (\ref{pair2}) are identical to those of the rank-one Hermitian matrix